lowRISC/qemu/docs/opentitan/dtm.md

 * `-F` assume System Bus can cope with received data pace.
 This feature increases transfer data rate by bypassing SB status check.
 However it  may cause the transfer to fail in case System Bus becomes busy while data are transfered.

+* `-f` specify the file to read from or write to when option `--mem` is used.
+Mutually exclusive with option `--data`.

 * `-I` report the JTAG ID code and the DTM configuration.